emarcey/cicerone/glossary/yeasts & other organisms.md

 	* Type: yeast
 	* Uses: all
 	* Notes: genus for all brewer's yeast
+* **Saccharomyces cerevisiae:**
+	* Type: yeast
+	* Notes:
+		* works best at 65-75°F (18-24°C)
+		* top fermenting
+		* produces fruity and complex flavors and aromas
+		* 180-200 different commercially available strains
+	* Uses: ale
+		* all British and Irish styles
+		* all Belgian style ales, except Bière de Garde
+		* German: only kölsch and altbier
+			* though these are still brewed in a lager style
+			* strains used are highly attenuative -> dry finish
+	* Notes: species of yeast used for ales
 * **Saccharomyces pastorianus:**
 	* Type: yeast
 	* Uses: lager